 Before I Start…

-Before I get started just know there are a million different options to creating an online course.
+Before I start, I know there are a million different options for creating an online course.

-In this article, I plan to share options for someone who might be on more of a shoestring budget and also for those who are willing to spend a little more.
+In this article, I plan to share options for someone who might be on a shoestring budget and those who are willing to spend a little more.

-Overall though you will likely have to spend some money to get your online course business off the ground.
+Overall, you will likely have to spend some money to get your online course business.
 However, don’t look at this as an expense but rather an investment into your future business.

-Finally, you won’t need everything I mention on this list depending on the route you go.
-The first 7 items on this list are the things you should have to run your business.
-The last 5 items are things you don’t necessarily need but could help you.
+Finally, you won’t need everything I mention on this list, depending on the route you go.
+The first seven items on this list are what you should have to run your business.
+The last five items are things you don’t necessarily need but could help you.

 #1 Online Course Platform – $0 to $159

-One of the very first things you need to consider is the platform you want to host your course on.
-Today there are a lot of options from WordPress to Teachable.
+One of the first things you must consider is the platform you want to host your course on.
+Today there are a lot of options, from WordPress to Teachable.

 So let’s dive into each.